SPDHenry11/Ludus_application/README.md

 Launch the "app.exe - Atalho" shortcut located in "Ludus_application-main/app.exe - Atalho".

-The original exe is located in "Ludus_application\win-x64\app.exe".
+The original .exe is located in "Ludus_application\win-x64\app.exe".

 ## If the executable doesn't work...